chrypixl/project-1/README.md

 It is done when I search for a book by 'Category' and I am presented a list of books that fit the correct category- either Fiction or Non-fiction.

-It is done when I can select a book title from the results and I am redirected to a Open Library product page where I can see if the book is available for purchase.
+It is done when I can select a title from the results and I am redirected to an Open Library product page if the book is available.

 ## Screenshots